triton-inference-server/server/docs/README.md

 ### Model Repository
 [Model Repositories](user_guide/model_repository.md) are the organizational hub for using Triton.
-All models, configuration files, and additional resources need specifically to serve the models are housed inside a model repository.
+All models, configuration files, and additional resources needed to serve the models are housed inside a model repository.
 - [Cloud Storage](user_guide/model_repository.md#model-repository-locations)
 - [File Organization](user_guide/model_repository.md#model-files)
 - [Model Versioning](user_guide/model_repository.md#model-versions)
 ### Model Configuration

-A [Model Configuration](user_guide/model_configuration.md) file is the primary point of contact for all the model level tweaks, whether it is about reshaping the output tensor or directing Triton to build dynamic batch, all model level "knobs" are handled in a configuration file.
+A [Model Configuration](user_guide/model_configuration.md) file is where you set the model-level options, such as output tensor reshaping and dynamic batch sizing.

 #### Required Model Configuration

-Triton Inference Server requires some [Minimum Required parameters](user_guide/model_configuration.md#minimal-model-configuration)  to be filled in the model configuration.
+Triton Inference Server requires some [Minimum Required parameters](user_guide/model_configuration.md#minimal-model-configuration) to be filled in the Model Configuration.
 These required parameters essentially pertain to the structure of the model.
 For TensorFlow, ONNX and TensorRT models, users can rely on Triton to [Auto Generate](user_guide/model_configuration.md#auto-generated-model-configuration) the Minimum Required model configuration.
 - [Maximum Batch Size - Batching and Non-Batching Models](user_guide/model_configuration.md#maximum-batch-size)
 - [Input and Output Tensors](user_guide/model_configuration.md#inputs-and-outputs)
     - [Tensor Datatypes](user_guide/model_configuration.md#datatypes)